jp-fsstudio/android-template/README.md

  3. Rename the project:
         sh rename_project.sh
     It will ask you the package name and rename the project based on that.
-Make shure to enter something with three identifiers, for example: com.example.app
+Make sure to enter something with three identifiers, for example: com.example.app
  3. Import the project into your favourite IDE (only [Android Studio](https://developer.android.com/sdk/installing/studio.html) and [IntelliJ IDEA 13](http://www.jetbrains.com/idea/) are supported at the moment).
 Just select the root `build.gradle` and your IDE will do the rest.
 It will ask you to change the language level - do it, we're using Java 8 now

 ###Making a release build
-* Just uncomment [these lines]() and fill them up with your credentials
+* Just uncomment [these lines](https://github.com/jpbalarini/android-template/blob/master/app/build.gradle#L39-L46) and fill them up with your credentials

 ##Notes on ProGuarding
 `TODO`